dprojects/getDimensions/Docs/README.md

 ## Wood Properties - grain, type, color, etc.

 FreeCAD not support description for objects.
-There is not possible to add any note or custom text to the object during furniture design process.
+This is not possible to add any note or custom text to the object during furniture design process.
 You can use `constraints name` at `Sketch` but this is not supported for `Cube` furniture part.
-Best way to do it is to use currently supported `group type of report` (`sLTF` variable set to `g`).
+Best way to do it is to use currently supported `Group report` (`sLTF` variable set to `g`).
 You can just organize You tree structure and create any report You want.

 * For example for grain direction: